vijay-shankaranand/tp/docs/DeveloperGuide.md

    1. Other incorrect find contact commands to try: `find_contact @`, `...`<br>
       Expected: Similar to previous.

-1. Finding a contact while on the home page
+1. Finding contacts while on the home page

    1. Prerequisites: Be on the home screen using the `home` command.
 Contact list should be displayed in the middle.

-   1. Test case: `find_contact alex`<br>
-      Expected: All contacts with the name containing `alex` is filtered and shown.
-Command success status message shown with the number of contacts listed (can be 0 if no valid contacts found).

-   1. Test case: `find_contact`<br>
-      Expected: Error details shown in the status message.

-   1. Other incorrect delete commands to try: `find_contact @`, `...`<br>
-      Expected: Similar to previous.
+   1. Test cases and expected outcomes are similar to the previous case.

-1. Finding a contact after selecting an event
+1. Finding contacts after selecting an event

    1. Prerequisites: Be on the selected event page using the `select_event x` command in which x represents an integer that is smaller than or equal to the event list size.
 Multiple contacts in the list of contacts linked to the event.

-   1. Test case: `find_contact alex`<br>
-      Expected: All contacts in the currently filtered list with the name containing `alex` is filtered and shown.
-Command success status message shown with the number of contacts listed (can be 0 if no valid contacts found).

-   1. Test case: `find_contact`<br>
-      Expected: Error details shown in the status message.

-   1. Other incorrect delete commands to try: `find_contact @`, `...`<br>
-      Expected: Similar to previous.
+   1. Test cases and expected outcomes are similar to the previous case except for that only contacts in the currently displayed contact list linked to the selected event will be filtered.

+4. Finding contacts on other pages causes an error since the contact list is not being displayed.

 ### Adding a tag

-1. Adding a tag while all tags are being shown

-   1. Prerequisites: List all tags using the `view_tags` command.
-Multiple tags in the list.
+1. A tag can be added from any page.

    1. Test case: `add_tag t/clients`<br>
       Expected: `clients` tag is added.
 Details of the added tag shown in the status message.
 Returns back to home page.